 History of ConcepT

 Back then, students of the studies Public Administration and Business Administration could follow a ‘civil engineering’ track.
-It was a concept program consisting of 50% technical courses, 25% Public Administration and 25% Business Administration.
+It was a concept program consisting in theory of 50% technical courses, 25% Public Administration and 25% Business Administration.
 In reality, the technical part of the course covered way less than 50%.
-There were little choices within the program and complaining did not help either, because the program was just a ‘concept’.
+There were few choices within the program and complaining did not help either, because the program was just a trial.

 In 1992, the University of Twente started the study Civiele Techniek & Management (Civil Engineering & Management).
 ConcepT became the study association for this study.

-Since its establishment, ConcepT has grown a lot.
+After its establishment, ConcepT grew a lot.
 At the end of the twentieth century, the boards professionalised, organised more and bigger activities, and expanded and improved the cooperation with companies in the work field of civil engineering.

 In 1993, the first ConcepTueel came out.
 It became the professional journal of ConcepT, containing substantive articles and information about the work field of civil engineering.
 Also in 1993, the first symposium of ConcepT was organised.
 This symposium had the theme ‘Congestie in kaart gebracht’ (Mapping Congestion) and was the start of an annual tradition.